How to Make Google Slides Look Good: Tips To Follow

 Core Principles That Make Google Slides Look Good

-Before touching any design tools, focus on these fundamentals.
+Before touching any design tools, focus on these fundamentals:

-1. One idea per slide
+1. One Idea per Slide

 Each slide should communicate a single clear message.
-If your slide title cannot summarize the slide in one sentence, it’s trying to do too much.
+If your slide title cannot summarise the slide in one sentence, it’s trying to do too much.
 This approach keeps your presentation focused and easy to follow.

-2. Consistent layout and style
+2. Consistent Layout and Style

 Consistency is the foundation of good slide design.
 Use the same: